 No. While we recommend that you complete Financial Awareness Counseling, you are not required to do so.
 It will not satisfy the Loan Entrance Counseling requirement.

 Scholarships and fellowships are automatically accepted for you.
-Students who plan to attend in 2018-2019 can accept federal loans now, while students attending in 2019-2020 are unable to accept their loans until late July 2019.
+Students who plan to attend in 2019-2020 can accept federal loans now, while students attending in 2020-2021 are unable to accept their loans until late July 2020.
 Federal Work-Study funds cannot be accepted until you find a position via the TC HR page.
 Graduate assistantships are not usually awarded automatically, but you can browse the TC HR page to see available openings.
-Detailed directions on how to accept your aid can be found our Accept Your Aid page.
+Detailed directions on how to accept your aid can be found on our Accept Your Aid page.

 You will need to complete a Federal Loan Exit Counseling requirement if: